pingcap/docs-cn/ROADMAP.md

 - [ ] Improve namespace
   - [ ] Different replication policies for different namespaces and tables
   - [ ] Dicentralize scheduling table regions
-- [ ] Schedulor supports prioritization to be more controllable
+- [ ] Scheduler supports prioritization to be more controllable
 - [ ] Use machine learning to optimize scheduling

 ## TiSpark: